By Kristina LeVan

 Located along Lake Michigan, Racine boasts fantastic waterfront views, charming downtown and a rich artistic history that showcases the work of world-famous Frank Lloyd Wright.
 The city is home to three works designed by one of the most influential personalities in modern-day architecture.

-Kick things off with a tour of two of Wight’s most notable commercial buildings – The SC Johnson Administration Building and the SC Johnson Research Tower, both part of the SC Johnson Company.
+Kick things off with a tour of two of Wright’s most notable commercial buildings – The SC Johnson Administration Building and the SC Johnson Research Tower, both part of the SC Johnson Company.

 Started in 1886, the SC Johnson company became a household name thanks to its line of innovative cleaning supplies.
 The booming business was ready to expand in 1936 and enlisted the help of the Wisconsin-born architect.